 CyberPoint was founded on the belief that being a great company means having a strong community impact.
-From sponsoring local schools to funding worldwide philanthropic organizations, we are proud to be able to support the causes most important to us: technology in education, the arts, and community development.
+But that doesn't only mean donations.
+We also give our time through volunteering and serving as board members for regional organizations.
+We are proud to be able to support the causes most important to us: technology in education, the arts, and community development.

 We couldn't do it alone, though; our employees play a huge role in helping us with our community outreach services.
-In addition to their own personal philanthropic efforts, they are always up for anything from volunteering their time to participating in our annual employee-directed giving.
-This giving spirit is something that we look for in the people that we hire, and our employees are the reason why we are fortunate enough to make not only technological change but social change, as well.
+In addition to their own personal philanthropic efforts, they are always up for anything including volunteering their time, serving as board members for regional organizations, and participating in our annual employee-directed giving.
+This giving spirit is something that we look for in the people that we hire, and our employees are the reason why we are fortunate enough to make not only technological change but also social change.

 To CyberPoint, outreach is about more than just giving.
 Our programs focus on creating enduring relationships with the community and making connections at all levels of our company.
 We see this as essential to ensuring that we're giving back in the ways that our community needs most.

 Contact Us to learn more about CyberPoint's community outreach programs.

 The American Heart Association is a national voluntary health agency that promotes cardiac care so that individuals and families can build healthier lives.
 Read more

 The Baltimore Community Foundation is a philanthropic foundation whose mission is to improve the quality of life for people in the Greater Baltimore region through various donors and key initiatives.
 Read more

 Betamore is a nonprofit organization located in Baltimore's Federal Hill neighborhood that provides classes in the technology and business fields to local Baltimore innovators.
 Read more